 Hi, I'm Julian.
 Welcome to my page!

-I work on the intersection of particle physics and astrophysics.
+My work is at the intersection of particle physics and astrophysics.
 Recently, I have focused on learning about cosmology, galaxy formation, and dark-matter microphysics from the first galaxies.
 This includes using UV LFs from Hubble as well as the 21-cm line of hydrogen.
 I have developed the latter both as a new dark-matter probe and as a standard ruler (using velocity-induced acoustic oscillations, or VAOs).
 My interests also include gravitational lensing, the large-scale structure, light relics, primordial black holes, fast radio bursts, and the cosmic microwave background.

 You can find my full CV here, and my publications in

 Feel free to contact me at